javascript-tutorial/en.javascript.info/2-ui/1-document/04-searching-elements-dom/article.md

 </script>
 ```

+This method is indeed powerful, because any CSS selector can be used.

 ```smart header="Can use pseudo-classes as well"
 Pseudo-classes in the CSS selector like `:hover` and `:active` are also supported.
 For instance, `document.querySelectorAll(':hover')` will return the collection with elements that the pointer is  over now (in nesting order: from the outmost `<html>` to the most nested one).
 ```

 ## querySelector [#querySelector]

 The call to `elem.querySelector(css)` returns the first element for the given CSS selector.

 In other words, the result is the same as `elem.querySelectorAll(css)[0]`, but the latter is looking for *all* elements and picking one, while `elem.querySelector` just looks for one.
-So it's faster.
+So it's faster and shorter to write.

 ## matches

 Previous methods were searching the DOM.

-The [elem.matches(css)](http://dom.spec.whatwg.org/#dom-element-matches) does not look for anything, it merely checks if `elem` fits the CSS-selector.
+The [elem.matches(css)](http://dom.spec.whatwg.org/#dom-element-matches) does not look for anything, it merely checks if `elem` matches the given CSS-selector.
 It returns `true` or `false`.

-The method comes handy when we are walking over elements (like in array or something) and trying to filter those that interest us.
+The method comes handy when we are iterating over elements (like in array or something) and trying to filter those that interest us.

 For instance: